 - Focuses exclusively on DUI.
 These firms have the most experience in cases like yours and will provide more value than a generalist.
 Many are former prosecutors and know exactly what tactics the prosecution will use.

 - They have evidence of success in similar cases.
 They should be able to show you exactly how they took on a case like yours and won.

 - Special training or credentials.
-The most serious DUI lawyers delve deep into their area of practice.
-They may have received special training on breath machines, taken seminars on defense tactics, or even be qualified to train other lawyers in DUI defense.
+The most severe DUI lawyers delve deep into their area of practice.
+They may have received special training on breath machines, taken seminars on defense tactics, or even been qualified to train other lawyers in DUI defense.

-If you’ve been charged with DUI in Covina, you have a limited time to fight for your driver’s license, your freedom, and a Not Guilty verdict.
-It’s not worth facing your DUI case without a lawyer.
+If you have been charged with DUI in Covina, you have a limited time to fight for your driver’s license, freedom, and a not-guilty verdict.
+It is not worth facing your DUI case without a lawyer.

-That’s why we’re here.
-This site exists to put you in touch with the best DUI lawyers in the Covina area.
-All we need are a few details and we’ll get to work right away, matching you with a pre-screened DUI lawyer who offers a FREE consultation.
-Simply fill out the form to your right, or call (310) 862-0199 and get your free consultation today.
+That is why we are here.
+This site exists to put you in touch with a top Covina DUI lawyer.
+All we need are a few details, and we will get to work right away, matching you with a pre-screened DUI lawyer who offers a 100% free consultation.
+Fill out our quick contact form, or call our office and get your free consultation today.